This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - The catheter and guidewire will be taken out of the artery and a pressure bandage will be put on the area.
 Your healthcare provider may apply a collagen plug or other closure device to stop the bleeding.
 Healthcare providers will put pressure on the bandaged area to help stop the bleeding.

 - You will be taken to a room to rest.
 Healthcare providers will monitor you closely for any problems.
 You will then be taken to your hospital room.
-You may need to lie still and flat for 3 to 6 hours after the procedure to prevent bleeding.
+You may need to lie still for 3 to 6 hours after the procedure to prevent bleeding.
 Do not get out of bed until your healthcare provider says it is okay.

 What are the risks of the procedure?